chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_encryption_secret_key.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-An encrypted data bag requires a secret key. |open ssl| can be used to generate a secret key with the following syntax:
+An encrypted data bag requires a secret key.
+A secret key can be created in any number of ways.
+For example, |open ssl| can be used to generate a random number, which can then be used as the secret key:

 .. code-block:: bash

    $ openssl rand -base64 512 > encrypted_data_bag_secret

-where ``encrypted_data_bag_secret`` is the name of the file which contains the secret key.
-For example, to create a secret key named "secret_key":
+where ``encrypted_data_bag_secret`` is the name of the file which will contain the secret key.
+For example, to create a secret key named "my_secret_key":

 .. code-block:: bash

-   $ openssl rand -base64 512 > secret_key
+   $ openssl rand -base64 512 > my_secret_key

-and then to use it to encrypt a data bag item named "passwords" located in a data bag named "production":
+and then to use it to encrypt a data bag item named "my_password" located in a data bag named "production":

 .. code-block:: bash

-   $ knife data bag create --secret-file ./secret_key production passwords
+   $ knife data bag create --secret-file ./secret_key production my_password

 This will open the |json| editor: